FortinetCloudCSE/fortiweb-security-foundations-201/content/04chapter/03Task3.md

 ![csrf16](csrf16.png)

-it Works and its a successful CSRF attack!.
+As we can see with successfully login using the new credentials, our CSRF attack was successful!

-19. Now login to Fortiweb cloud.
+19. Now login to FortiWeb Cloud.
 Make sure to click on your allocated application.

 20. Scroll down to **Add modules** at the bottom.
 Add CSRF protection under Client Security Module and click **OK**